hichoe95/PyTorch_WGAN_GP/README.md

 (In training, **CelebA HQ** images are resized in 128 x 128 or 64 x 64)

-You should change the name of directory root in data_loder.py.
+You should change the directory name in data_loder.py.

 ## Options and Help